South Asian pickle: Sri Lanka

 In Sri Lanka, green ginger, onion, and chilies are salted and flavoured with garlic, mustard seed, and vinegar.
 Other spices and sugar may be added.
 Either vegetables or fruits such as the Ceylon olive (veralu) or the hog plum (amberalla) may be used.
+Malay achcharu, a tradition Sri Lankan pickle, usses vegetables like carrots, capsicum, chillies, shallots, and garlic combined with mustard seeds and sweetened vinegar.